Houses in Multiple Occupation (HMO) Planning Policy

 Private Sector Housing

-As well as planning legislation, HiMOs are covered by housing legislation.
-The Private Sector Housing team is responsible for checking all Houses in Multiple Occupation (HMO's) to make sure they are in satisfactory condition, are safe, have satisfactory means of escape from fire, have sufficient bathrooms and kitchens, have adequate space and proper management.
+As well as planning legislation, HMOs are covered by housing legislation.
+The Private Sector Housing Team is responsible for checking all Houses in Multiple Occupation (HMO's) to make sure they are in satisfactory condition, are safe, have satisfactory means of escape from fire, have sufficient bathrooms and kitchens, have adequate space and proper management.

-The team also deals with the mandatory licensing of Houses in Multiple Occupation.
-All HiMO's which are 3 or more storeys with 5 or more occupants require a licence.
+The team also deals with the mandatory licensing of Houses in Multiple Occupation. .